Watch Our 2-min Explainer video

 Let’s break it down clearly, so you can get it right first time.

-Why Witnessing Matters
+Why Witnessing a UK Power of Attorney Matters

-• The witness cannot be an attorney or a replacement attorney
+• Someone who is not named as an attorney or replacement attorney

-• Must be witnessed by someone over 18
+• The witness must be over 18

-• The witness cannot be the donor or another attorney
+• The witness cannot be the donor

 • Be physically present at the time of signing (no virtual witnessing)